 Our new year’s resolution is to empower people with migraine to take control of their migraine journey.
 Talk to anyone who has lived with migraine for a long time and they’ll have a list of things they wish they were told when they were first diagnosed.
 We’ve compiled our top 30 here, as voted by the Migraine Australia Chat Group!

 This is a concept that many people living with migraine find confronting, but yes, migraine is a disability.
 There are lots of definitions of disability, but as an incurable genetic condition that causes impairment, and even the most basic management of migraine requires alterations to the environment or lifestyle (whether it be by changing your diet, work habits, or just wearing sunglasses all the time), migraine does meet every definition.

-Migraine is recognised in Australian law as disability, and even used as an example by Fair Work Australia as a common disability which may require reasonable adjustments in the workplace.
+Migraine is recognised in Australian law as disability and is noted in some Government guidelines as a common disability which may require reasonable adjustments in the workplace.
 However, having a disability such as migraine does not mean you get any kind of automatic access to support.
-Almost all Australian disability supports are granted based on your level of impairment rather than your diagnosis (that is, what you are and are not able to do for yourself).
-There are currently over 14,000 Australians on disability support pension because of migraine.
+Almost all Australian disability supports such as Disability Support Pension (DSP) or the NDIS are granted based on your level of impairment rather than your diagnosis (that is, what you are and are not able to do for yourself).
+There are currently over 14,000 Australians on DSP because of migraine.

 2. There are different types of migraine